-The conference will be an opportunity for policymakers and stakeholders to discuss the impact on Liverpool of the new government plans for regional development, and how the region can benefit from significantly increased commitments to infrastructure investment.
+With the new government prioritising regional investment and development, this conference will be an opportunity for policymakers and stakeholders to discuss the impact on Liverpool of this policy drive, and how the region can benefit from significantly increased commitments to infrastructure investment.

 Areas for discussion include: